Vic formation: History

 At the start of the First World War, little thought had been given to the most efficient formations to use for military aircraft.
 Groups of fliers, drawn from the various nations' army or navy, would fly in columns, or line ahead as if they were troops of cavalry or flotillas of ships.
 That was soon found to be inefficient for several reasons.
 Firstly, the leaders and their squadrons could not communicate with each other except for the vague instruction to follow the leader.
 Secondly, if they came under anti-aircraft fire from the ground, the flight would all turn at once, scattering the formation, or would follow the leader round a point, as horsemen or ships, which maintained cohesion but being exposed to fire on a fixed point.

 The remedy was to fly in a close V formation, which allowed the aircraft to make a sudden 180 degree turn if they were fired upon, which would leave them flying out of danger with the formation intact but with their positions in the formation reversed.

 The formation also allowed the fliers to see one another and communicate by hand signals and allowed them to stay together in poor visibility or cloud.

 Later, when bomber and reconnaissance flights came under attack from fighter aircraft, the Vic proved to have good defensive characteristics.
 Pilots, looking inwards to maintain formation, could overlook one another for attackers, and their observer/rear gunners could use interlocking fire to protect one another.

 The Vic was the basic flying formation adopted by every major air force.
-The French Air Force referred to it as the Chevron, and the Imperial German Army Air Service it was the Kette.
+The French Air Force referred to it as the Chevron, and the Imperial German Army Air Service dubbed it the Kette.

 It remained the standard formation throughout the interwar period and into the Second World War.

 The basic unit was the three-plane section in a Vic.
 Two sections made up a flight and two flights a squadron.
 Squadrons would fly in line astern, one Vic behind another, which left the squadron leader effectively the only person looking for the enemy.